 HDOR 2018 – A paradigm shift

-I have started running in HDOR 2018 without any target, but the running community at Jaipur soon identified me as a potential runner.
+I learned about HDOR on social media quite by accident, due to the campaign run by The Marketing Heaven at the time.
+So I have started running in HDOR 2018 without any target, but the running community at Jaipur soon identified me as a potential runner.
 Day by day I kept increasing distance by running anytime, anywhere.
 Meanwhile my brother Mahesh also joined me in running and it becomes convenient for us and we both started covering good distances everyday and finally finished with 2648 kms on completion of 100 days on 5th August 2018.
 I was overwhelmed when Jaipur Runners felicitated me with beautiful memories of 100 days with a memento for running maximum kilometers from among the participants from Rajasthan.
 During HDOR 2018, my key achievements were as follows:

 - Total distance covered – 2648 km

 - Farthest distance on a day – 54 km

 - Days I ran more than 10 km – 96

 - Daily mileage more than half marathon – 71